Selective Training and Service Act of 1940: Effects of the Act

+Parameters

-The first peacetime conscription in the United States, the act required all American men between the ages of 21 and 36 to register for the draft.
-Draftees were selected by national lottery.
-If drafted, a man served on active duty for 12 months, and then in a reserve component for 10 years or until he reached the age of 45, whichever came first.
+The first peacetime conscription in the United States, the act required all American men between the ages of 21 and 35 to register and be placed in order for call to military service determined by a national lottery.
+If drafted, a man served on active duty for 12 months, and then in a reserve component for 10 years, until he reached the age of 45, or was discharged, whichever came first.
 Inductees had to remain in the Western Hemisphere or in United States possessions or territories located in other parts of the world.
-The act provided that not more than 900,000 men were to be in training at any one time.
+The act provided that except in time of war, not more than 900,000 men were to be in training at any one time.

 Section 5 (g) of the Act contained a provision for conscientious objection: